PennChopMicrobiomeProgram/unassigner/README.md

 The resultant sequences, spanning part of the 16S gene, can be used to identify the types of bacteria present in a specimen.
-For example, one sequence might be assigned to the *Streptococcus* genus.
+For example, one sequence might be assigned to the *Streptococcus* genus based on sequence similarity.
 Many programs are available to carry out such taxonomic assignment.

 It is generally thought that the 16S rRNA gene is not suitable for assignment of bacterial species.
 We agree, but with a catch: the gene